How to choose mould steel

 The prime function of any mould steel must be that of meeting the service requirements imposed upon it.

-Moulding requirements vary，e.g. from simple prototype work undertaken on soft aluminium construction moulds, to fully hardened alloy steel volume production moulds moulding to close dimensional tolerances.
+Moulding requirements vary，, e.g., from simple prototype work undertaken on soft aluminum construction moulds to fully hardened alloy steel volume production moulds moulding to close dimensional tolerances.

-In order to avoid costly long-term mistakes, the plastic mould application must be thoroughly investigated and fully understood before a selection decision can be made.
+The plastic mould application must be thoroughly investigated and fully understood before a selection decision can be made to avoid costly long-term mistakes.

 Once decided upon，the selected material should be written into the tooling specification for future procurement purposes.

-The use of a tooling specification laying out the mould requirements prior to tool quotation or construction greatly reduces the risk of fundamental mistakes being made at the toolmaking stage.
+Using a tooling specification laying out the mould requirements before tool quotation or construction greatly reduces the risk of fundamental mistakes at the toolmaking stage.

 Mould steel requirements

 The mould has high requirements for steel.
-Whether the steel is properly selected has a great influence on the service life, processability and precision of the mould.
+Whether the steel is properly selected has a great influence on the mold’s service life, processability, and precision.